 I created a paracord lanyard that holds the flashlight tight around my wrist so that it cannot slip off and even if I drop it, it is not going anywhere I don't want it to go!

-As you can see above, the flashlight does not have far to go as long as it is attached to the wrist with this lanyard.
+What I have done is put a flashlight on a short leash that attaches around my wrist.
+The flashlight does not have far to go as long as it is attached to the wrist with this lanyard.

 Of course, there are many ways to make one of these.
 I make mine from 550 Paracord that is made in the USA from nylon with a seven strand inner nylon core.
 The cord will support 550 pounds before breaking.
 Paracord is very popular and you will see bracelets (often worn to show support for our soldiers and first responders), key fobs, and other other accessories - like this lanyard.
 The slides on my lanyard are tied with a cobra knot and the end knot at the wrist is a decorative diamond knot.
+Any flashlight with a place to attach a cord or strap and anything strong for the strap will work.

 I seem to always be dropping things.
 The flashlight is now one thing I don't have to be concerned about falling down into waste pipe when I drop it.
 Now, when do you know when to start looking down into the tank to see if it is full.
 Ideally, you want to start to learn your family's pattern of use - how long typically does it take for all of you to fill the black tank - which in the case of the Roadtrek is only ten gallons.
 After a couple of years now, we have learned that after four to five days the black tank is just about full.
 After five days, it is certainly full.
 Knowing this, we will empty the tank after every four days on a trip.
 The tank should be at 2/3 when emptying - and of course, that is anyone's guess.
 If I am uncertain, I pour down water into the tank before we are going to dump it until - with the flashlight - I see the water coming back up the waste pipe.
 Then we dump the tanks.